 21 Alton Billingsley (also known as Don Billingsley), long time WCG minister (disfellowshipped in 1995) was the driver of the car Richard Armstrong was in when the accident happened.
 Today Billingsley is head of Church of God, Faithful Flock, Modesto, California, a controlling, deceitful group that holds to “God’s government.”
 Billingsley states that Herbert Armstrong was the “last apostle” and the “Elijah to come.”
 He teaches that he (Billingsley) has preserved all of HWA’s “restored doctrines” and that the other HWA splinter groups are “God’s true people” but were scattered by God after HWA’s death.
 [Read: Who are the sheep that were scattered?
 (Q&A)] COG FF publishes The Philadelphia Remnant.
 More info: Billingsley was previously with Church of God, Established in Modesto (EIM), with Steven LeBlanc, which airs a radio program called “World Watch Today.”
 Before COG, EIM, Billingsley was with United Church of God and then Church of God, An International Community (David Hulme).

 22 ESN’s critical reviewer of Mystery of the Ages tells us that the Lost Ten Tribes actually ended up in Armenia, Greece, Macedonia, Ethiopia–just about everywhere but Europe.
 In spite of legends concerning Paul “going to England,” Paul was the apostle to the Gentiles, which should show that England was a Gentile country.
-Read letter: Thank You For Your Article on the So-Called Lost Tribes of Israel and the reply.
+Read: Where Are the Tribes of Israel Located?
+(A Critique of Herman Hoeh’s Article).